Yu-Chang314/QuickSort/README.md

 Two partitioning strategies are used:

 - A [bitsetpartition](https://github.com/minjaehwang/bitsetsort) for arithmetic types.
-- A branchy Hoare-style partition for large or expensive-to-move types.
+- A branchy ~Hoare-style partition~ [fulcrum_partition](https://github.com/scandum/crumsort?tab=readme-ov-file) for large or expensive-to-move types.

 ### Pivot Selection